Prevent parking lot crashes

 - Distance yourself.
 Door dings and scratches are aggravating and hard to avoid.
 No matter how courteous and conscientious you are when parking, you can fall victim to someone else's carelessness.
 One way to reduce the risk of door damage is to park away from other vehicles.
 This may be inconvenient, but it's considerably more polite than parking your vehicle across several spaces to keep others from parking near you.
 And the extra walking is good exercise!

 - Set your side mirrors correctly.
 Many drivers could benefit from moving the side mirrors further out.
 Also consider adding blind spot mirrors to your side mirrors.

-- Install if your car doesn't have them.
+- Install backup cameras if your car doesn't have them.

 - Be extra careful on windy days.
 Strong winds can easily knock a door or a cart into your car causing dents or scratches, so watch out for stray shopping carts left in the parking lot.

 - Look for pull-through spots.
 If you pull forward, you don't have to back out later.